HoK-matic/fermpi/README.md

 ##
 **Note:**

 I am brewing my own beer and was looking for ways to optimize the brewing process.
 I did not want to buy expensive hardware so I decided to do it on my own.
 A Rasperry Pi 3 was available.
 The only additional hardware I needed to buy was a relay board and a temperature sensor for less than €10.
 I wrote a very basic browser interface, which will be upload soon.

-When I used this script in early January for the first time and the results were spectacular.
+When I used this script in early January for the first time, the results were spectacular.
 The temperatures fluctuate only about 2 to 3 tenth of a degree.
 It's never been so easy!

 ##